 In Belgium, individuals with diabetes who need specialised treatment are followed-up in hospital-based centres in the context of a convention.
-About 100 diabetes centres throughout Belgium are recognised by the National Institute for Health and Disability Insurance (NIHDI) (list of recognised centres is only available in Dutch or French).
+About 100 diabetes centres throughout Belgium are recognised by the INAMI-RIZIV (list of recognised centres is only available in Dutch (link is external) or French (link is external)).
 Through regular data collections, the IQED project monitors quality of care in these centres and provides individualised feedback, helping the centres to improve their quality of care.

-Since 2001, multidisciplinary diabetic clinics (“centres”) can apply for recognition from the NIHDI (information only available in Dutch or French).
+Since 2001, multidisciplinary diabetes centres can apply for recognition from the INAMI-RIZIV (information only available in Dutch (link is external) or French (link is external)).
 For continued recognition, centres need to participate in IQED.
 The project is executed by Sciensano and governed by a group of national experts.